ettebaDwop/dareyProject10/LB_NGINX.md

 sudo systemctl status nginx
 ```

-REGISTER A NEW DOMAIN NAME AND CONFIGURE SECURED CONNECTION USING SSL/TLS CERTIFICATES
-Let us make necessary configurations to make connections to our Tooling Web Solution secured!

-In order to get a valid SSL certificate – you need to register a new domain name, you can do it using any Domain name registrar – a company that manages reservation of domain names.
-The most popular ones are: Godaddy.com, Domain.com, Bluehost.com.

-Register a new domain name with any registrar of your choice in any domain zone (e.g. .com, .net, .org, .edu, .info, .xyz or any other)
+###  Register a new domain name and configure secured connection using SSL/TLS certificates

+To make our Tooling Web Solution secure we will need to add  and configure SSL/TLS Certificate.
+Thus, to get a valid SSL certificate we will register a new domain name using Godaddy.com.

-Assign an Elastic IP to your Nginx LB server and associate your domain name with this Elastic IP
+* The next step is to assign an Elastic IP to your Nginx LB server and associate your domain name with this Elastic IP
-You might have noticed, that every time you restart or stop/start your EC2 instance – you get a new public IP address.
-When you want to associate your domain name – it is better to have a static IP address that does not change after reboot.
-Elastic IP is the solution for this problem, learn how to allocate an Elastic IP and associate it with an EC2 server on this page.
+This is so that every time we restart or stop/start our EC2 instance – we get a new public IP address associated to our domain name – it is better to have a static IP address that does not change after reboot.
+Elastic IP is the solution for this problem:

 ![Elastic IP](https://github.com/ettebaDwop/dareyProject10/assets/7973831/6749f402-ee99-44e4-84c0-1e8b2f6d0449)

-Update A record in your registrar to point to Nginx LB using Elastic IP address
+Update A record in your registrar to point to Nginx LB using Elastic IP address:
 ![DNS_Etteware](https://github.com/ettebaDwop/dareyProject10/assets/7973831/501689f2-f153-4f79-85f1-10247d0ff289)

-Check that our Web Servers can be reached from your browser using new domain name using HTTP protocol – http://<your-domain-name.com>
+Check that our Web Servers can be reached from your browser using new domain name using HTTP protocol – http://<your-domain-name.com>:
 ![etteware NS](https://github.com/ettebaDwop/dareyProject10/assets/7973831/969eeec7-abdf-4b84-955b-01adf02e60af)

 On starting  NFS server, DataBase, Web1 and Web 2: